isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-07-10-post-an-unusual-ambition-the-early-librarians.md

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Vol-13-issue-2/an-unusual-ambition/Bonny1.png">
 <b>Bonny Tan</b> is a former Senior Librarian at the National Library, Singapore.
-She currently resides in Vietnam with her family and is a regular contributor to <i>BiblioAsia</i> magazine.
+She currently resides in Vietnam with her family and is a regular contributor to <i>BiblioAsia</i>.
 </div>

 <a href="/vol-13/issue-2/jul-sep-2017/"><center>Back to Issue</center></a>